fdogmz/cleaning_data/CodeBook.md

 Variables description
 =================

-All variables in the "final_data.txt" data set represent a summary of those contained in the files:
+All variables in the "final_data.txt" table represent a summary of those contained in the files:

 * "UCI HAR Dataset\\train\\X_train"
 * "UCI HAR Dataset\\train\\y_train"